cloudinary-community/gatsby-transformer-cloudinary/README.md

 Upload remote images referenced in any node to Cloudinary and enjoy Cloudinary's transformations:

-- You create a `CloudinaryAsset` node for each image.
+- The plugin creates a `CloudinaryAsset` node for each image.
-- You add the `gatsbyImageData` resolver to each node by default.
+- The plugin adds the `gatsbyImageData` resolver to each node by default.

 Uploading remote image requires you to write some custom code.
 We'd like to make it configurable instead, let us know if you'd benefit by [joining the discussion](https://github.com/cloudinary-devs/gatsby-transformer-cloudinary/discussions/207).